-Instead, use a tool like BitSight Security Ratings to verify your suppliers’ security performance.
-Security ratings provide an objective, data-driven representation of your vendors’ security postures.
-For example, the BitSight platform can identify if a vendor’s IT infrastructure has known security vulnerabilities, compromised systems, or fails to adhere to industry best practices.
-The higher the rating, the better the security posture.
+Instead, use a tool like Bitsight to verify your suppliers’ security performance.
+Bitsight can provide an objective, data-driven representation of your vendors’ security postures.
+For example, Bitsight can identify if a vendor’s IT infrastructure has known security vulnerabilities, compromised systems, or fails to adhere to industry best practices.

-While cybersecurity assessments and questionnaires are among the most powerful tools for assessing your vendors’ security postures, traditionally, they have only captured a snapshot of risk.
+While cyber security risk assessments and questionnaires are among the most powerful tools for assessing your vendors’ security postures, traditionally, they have only captured a snapshot of risk.
 In between assessments, vulnerabilities can emerge without your knowledge and put your organization at risk.

 That’s why your plan should include a strategy for continuously monitoring your third parties in near real-time – over the lifecycle of the relationship.

-Again, this doesn’t have to be a complex or unwieldy exercise.
-Using security ratings, you can automatically and continuously evaluate your vendors for cyber risk.
+This process does not have to be a complex or unwieldy exercise.
+Using Bitsight for VRM and security ratings, you can automatically and continuously evaluate your vendors for cyber risk.

 It’s a great way of staying on top of emerging risk without waiting for the next periodic assessment and all the work it entails.

 Turn your supplier risk management plan into an enabler, not a roadblock